rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 synced in the prepare stage.

 Prepare does not synchronize any changes done manually like:
--	Compiling user-defined JSPs
+-	Compiling user-defined JSPs.
--	Copying third party libraries
+-	Copying third party libraries.
--	Copying and compiling user-defined concurrent programs
+-	Copying and compiling user-defined concurrent programs.
--	Copying and generating user-defined forms
+-	Copying and generating user-defined forms.

 You must add the custom patching actions (like those described previously) in the custom synchronization driver, `adop_sync.drv`, in the prepare phase.